 Donate your spare change

-Now is the perfect time to gather all the change you’ve been tossing into that jar on your dresser all year and donate the proceeds to a charitable organization, such as a food bank or shelter.
-Or, drop some of that change (or bills!) into the Salvation Army’s Red Kettle, which helps provide toys for children, food for the hungry and countless social service programs year-round.
-Remember, even a little can go a long way!
+Now is a great time to collect the change you've been tossing in that jar on your dresser all year and donate it to a charitable organization, such as a food bank or shelter.
+You can also drop your spare change (or bills) into the

 Join a giving circle